Communications from Across the Grave

-Incidentally, Hobbes has a strange
+Incidentally, Hobbes has a strange attachment to me.
+He is eerily

-dislikes my cat Askim just like his predecessor).
+predecessor).
 And he always uses his litter box.

-Dear Dr Fox, I read your recent article and just had to write to you to let you know I have had a beloved deceased pet “haunt” me as well.
+Dear Dr Fox, I read your recent article and just had to write

+let you know I have had a beloved deceased pet “haunt” me as well.

 beloved 5 year old tri-colored beagle named Sasha started to fail, (after being